turtlecoder/newman/README.md

 construct a GET request.

 To start using the DSL, simply `import com.stackmob.newman.dsl._`.
-The methods of interest in the DSL are uppercase representations of the HTTP verbs:
+The functions of interest in the DSL are uppercase representations of the HTTP verbs:

 * `def GET(url: URL)(implicit client: HttpClient)`
 * `def POST(url: URL)(implicit client: HttpClient)`